Full Smartphone Price Hike List (May 2026)

 - Here is a comprehensive list of all the smartphones affected by the price hike.

 Are you in the market for a new smartphone?
 Well, you are out of luck as the AI has made literally every phone out there expensive.
-Since AI centres require a lot of storage and memory, this resulted in artifical chip shortage ultimately affecting smartphone prices.
+Since AI centres require a lot of storage and memory, this resulted in an artificial chip shortage, ultimately affecting smartphone prices.
 With key components like RAM and storage getting affected by the crisis, phone prices have surged across the board.
 Whether you are looking to buy a budget phone or a flagship, the price hike seems to have affected all of them.
 So if you are looking to buy a new smartphone, this smartphone price hike list will prepare your wallet for the pricey purchase.

 Brand Wise List Of All Smartphone Price List: